Skip to main content

 Mahtoub

 Last week ended with two rejections, both international and each at the final stage.
-Apparently, if Indian gatekeepers demanded revenues or at least projections of billions of dollars in profit, the Europeans probably needed someone younger with a PhD and a series of postdoctoral theses behind their name, maybe with a female of colour, as a co-founder with STEM qualifications thrown in… But frankly, I have no idea why we couldn't make it.
+If Indian gatekeepers demand revenues or at least projections of billions of dollars in profit, the Europeans probably needed someone younger with a PhD and a series of postdoctoral theses behind their name, maybe a female of colour, with STEM qualifications as a co-founder thrown in… But frankly, I have no idea why we weren't selected.
 Both were met with nonchalance, and I went back to laying tiles around the “Fountain of Youth,” the replacement of the cracked 50-year-old wash basin in my mother’s bathroom.
-“The Toilet of Doom” has been completed for a month now, everything from sewage lines to plumbing, installing the potty and floor tiles, done with own hands and is since in regular use - thank you!
+“The Toilet of Doom” has been completed for a month now, with everything from sewage lines to plumbing, installing the potty and floor tiles, done by own hands, and is since in regular use - thank you!

-The only thing these two rejection love letters, as I call them, decided, was that I am no longer planning to participate in the third European event to which I have been invited.
+The only thing these two rejection love letters, as I call them, achieved, was that I am no longer planning to participate in the third European event to which I have been invited.
 Considering the huge travel expenses along with the ritual humiliation involved in getting the Schengen visa, it may have been worthwhile if participating in all three or at least two events.
 Attending just one, that too with no foreseeable or tangible benefits, the juice is hardly worth the squeeze.
-Unless counting the subsequent “I am honoured and humbled” LinkedIn and other social media posts while tring to hoodwink people into believing that I am punching far above my weight.
-And talking of weight, it will also save me some money and the anguish of joining a gym, or the angst of dieting in order to squeeze into my business suit.
+Unless counting the subsequent “I am honoured and humbled” LinkedIn and other social media posts while trying to hoodwink people into believing that I am punching far above my weight.
+And talking of weight, it will also save me some money and the anguish of joining a gym, or the angst of dieting that I would have had to do in order to squeeze into my business suit.

-What, truly surprised me was how relieved I was at not qualifying for these programs.
+Though, what truly surprised me, was how relieved I was at not qualifying for these programs.
 Was it my being hardened from years of rejections, both as a man, romantically and sexually and for my ideas and work, professionally?
-Stick in my comfort zone, or finally embracing the essence of “Mahtoub (thus it is written)?”
-Well, mostly it's a combination of the first and the last.
-Besides, I have a fair idea where to spend the scarce resources that would have been otherwise blown on travel to upscale my project next year.
+Stuck in my comfort zone, or finally embracing the essence of “Mahtoub"(Arabic for thus it is written)?
+Well, it's mostly a combination of the first and the last.
+Besides, I have a fair idea where to spend the scarce resources to upscale my project next year, which otherwise would have been blown on travel.

 Yes, still running very short on funds, but providence provides.